2026 Mental Health Sleep Guide: 7 Proven Steps

 3.1 The 7-Day Self-Assessment

-3. Cross-reference low-score days with less-than-6.5-hour nights.
+Mark days where you scored <3/5 on any metric.
+Cross-check with sleep logs <6.5 hours.
 You’ll spot the pattern faster than you swipe left on bad dating profiles.

 3.2 Red-Flag Metrics